vipuldholariya1991dev-droid/simple_pipeline/README.md

 - Automatically uploads to R2 storage

 ### Source File Tracking
-- Each scraped item is tagged with its source CSV file
+- **Automatic Tagging**: Each scraped item is tagged with its source CSV file (`source_file` column)
+- **Multi-File Support**: Upload multiple CSV files in one session - each item tracks its source
-- Download CSV files filtered by specific input files
+- **Filtered Downloads**: Download CSV files filtered by specific input CSV file
-- Includes items from all scraping sessions for a given source file
+- **All Sessions**: Includes items from all scraping sessions for a given source file
-- Filtered by keywords from the most recent scraping session
+- **Smart Filtering**: Automatically filters by keywords from the most recent scraping session
+  - Ensures downloaded CSV matches current CSV file content
+  - Prevents old items from different CSV versions from appearing

 ## Troubleshooting